Hawaii Route 240

-Hawaii Route 240 is a state highway in Hawaii County, Hawaii, United States.
+Hawaii Route 240, known as the Honokaʻa–Waipiʻo Road, is a state highway in Hawaii County, Hawaii, United States.

 Route description

 The highway is located on the island of Hawaii, and travels from southeast of the city of Honokaa northwest to Waimanu Natural Estuarine Research Reserve, on the coast of the island.
 The highway connects the settlement located by the Reserve to the main highway, Hawaii Route 19.